MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_3.md

 1. If prompted, log into your work account.

+1. If you've never used pages before, select **Create new page** when prompted.

 1. Once **Pages** is open, select the **Add a new page** (+):

     ![Screenshot showing add new page.](../Media/add-new-age.png)